 - 1/4 cup honey

-- 2 tbsp fractionated coconut oil (I get this from doTERRA, but if you can’t find that, use jojoba or almond oil)
+- 2 tbsp fractionated coconut oil (I get this from doTERRA, but you can find it elsewhere, too)

 - 1 tbsp Vitamin E oil

 - 40 – 50 drops essential oils (I’ll talk specifics in a minute)

 Mix all of the ingredients in a container with a lid.
 Put on the lid and shake to combine.
 Shake before using and use as you would any commercial shampoo.